Polymer Clay Christmas Village

 To make the trees, I used some green polymer and rolled it into a cone shape.
 On one I added a line detail with the straight side of a knife.
 Another was formed with three cone pieces stuck together.

-If you’re not happy with the design, just knead it again and start over.
-Once you’re happy with the design, you’re ready to bake it.
+If you're not happy with the design, just knead it again and start over.
+Once you're happy with the design, you're ready to bake it in your home oven.

-Follow the instuctions for baking on your brand of polymer clay, mine was 15 min. at 375 per 1/4 inch of polymer clay.
+Follow the instructions for baking for your particular brand of polymer clay, the package directions are on the side.
+I used sculpey clay and it was 15 min. at 375 per ¼ inch of polymer clay.
 I have used a toaster oven in the past and accidentally burned it, so I recommend a regular oven.
 Cover a baking tray with parchment and bake the pieces as directed.

-I set mine up on a old log and used some white glitter as snow.
-They’d be perfect on a little window sill, or a small shelf.
+I set mine up on a old log piece and used some white glitter as snow.
+They'd be perfect on a little window sill, or a small shelf.
 Best positioned somewhere where you can appreciate their tiny size.
+This project didn't take much time to make at all, and it turned out so cute.
+This would make a lovely handmade gift for anyone on your list.
+Make the polymer clay house village in their favorite colors to personalize it.

-With a tiny village of houses all ready for Christmas, life really is a party.
+With a polymer clay house village all ready for Christmas, life really is a party.

 Today I’m joining some of my talented blogging friends for our first Christmas Seasonal Simplicity post of the year.
 We’re all sharing our holiday DIY or craft projects with you today!
 Be sure to check out these fabulous ideas by clicking on the links below each image.